Rate Limit Rules

 To illustrate how Rate Limit Rule parameters can be used, we'll discuss several examples.
 We'll start with simple use cases and finish with more complicated situations.

 The examples below are for individual Rate Limit Rules.
 Note that It's possible for multiple Rules to be in-scope simultaneously, e.g. when several Rules have their Global setting enabled.
 When a request is received, all applicable Rate Limit Rules are evaluated.
-If it exceeds the Thresholds of multiple Rules, Reblaze will compare their Actions and execute the one that has the highest priority.
+If it exceeds the thresholds of multiple Rules, Reblaze will compare their Actions and execute the one that has the highest priority.

 Example 1: Let's say an admin wants to define a rate limit as follows: